 Vilamendhoo Island Resort & Spa – the end of September- the beginning of October.

 Komandhoo Maldives Island Resort – July-October, February.

 Kandolhu Maldives – January.

 Diamonds Athuruga Beach & Water Villas – September-October.

 Angaga Island Resort – April.

-Although Maldives are not really so popular among surfers there are several spots where even a beginner may try to catch a wave.
+Although the Maldives is not really so popular among surfers there are several spots where even a beginner may try to catch a wave.